aakashbansal/App-WatchDog-Android-App/README.md

 **How does the App ensure that the services continue to run in background even after the app is removed from memory ?**

-There are two **broadcast receivers** in place, one for each service; that restarts them respectively when they are terminated by the User or Android OS.
+There are two **broadcast receivers** in place, one for each service; that restarts each one of them respectively when they are terminated by the User or Android OS.

 ## Android Permissions Required